ARM-software/libGPUCounters/README.md

 # About

-HWCPipe is a utility that allows applications to sample performance counters from Arm® Immortalis™ and Arm Mali™ GPUs.
+libGPUCounters (formerly called HWCPipe) is a utility that allows applications to sample performance counters from Arm® Immortalis™ and Arm Mali™ GPUs.
 This information allows developers to profile and optimize their application workload using their existing in-house performance tooling, and gives the ability to display performance data live in the application user interface.

-The HWCPipe 2.x series is a major rewrite of the library, capable of exposing all of the public performance counters accessible in the Arm Streamline profiler.
+The 2.x release series is a major rewrite of the library, capable of exposing all of the public performance counters accessible in the Arm Streamline profiler.
 This version of the library is not API compatible with the 1.x series, and no longer supports Arm CPU performance counters.